linda-seiter/cmsc115_2252/week3/week3_lesson.md

 | -------------------- | ---------------------------------------- | -------------------- |
 | 17                   | 18, 19, 41, 64, 65                       | 66                   |

-**Example #2 (2 variables):** Most people feel comfortable when the indoor humidity level is between 40 and 60 and indoor temperature is between 65 and 75.
+**Example #3 (range for 2 variables):** Most people feel comfortable when the indoor humidity level is between 40 and 60 and indoor temperature is between 65 and 75.
 Any point that falls within the light blue rectangle in the graph below represents a comfortable indoor condition.
 We'll use BVA techniques to reduce the number of points used for testing.

 ![comfortable indoor conditions](images/comfyindoors.png)